acse-2020/introduction/code_of_conduct.md

 Finally the committee will make a report to the course director.
-The Code of Conduct committee will never publicly discuss the details of the issue; all public statements will be made by the Society Chair.
+The Code of Conduct committee will never publicly discuss the details of the issue; all public statements will be made by the course director.

 ## Conflicts of interests
 In the event of any conflict of interest (a committee member, their family